se-workshop-domino/domino-mlops-templates/README.md

         DOMINO_MODEL_CE : ID of the model compute environment."
         DOMINO_HARDWARE_TIER_NAME : Name of the hardware tier."
         DOMINO_ENVIRONMENT_ID : "ID of the model  environment id."
+        DOMINO_MODEL_TYPE : "Domino model type based on if its from registry or file.
+Experiment management = 'registry' or file = 'regular'"
+        DOMINO_TARGET_STAGE : Target stage of the model."
+        DOMINO_REVIEWER : "Reviewer of the stage change."

     APPS
         DOMINO_PROJECT_OWNER : "Domino Project Owner."